 (e.g., the Sponsor has stated they are technical, or Staff feels they are technical and RevCom agrees)

-Conditional approval of a proposed standard is sometimes granted by RevCom when documentation of an action is required of the Sponsor and it is not included in the submittal to RevCom.
+Recommendation for conditional approval of a proposed standard is sometimes granted by RevCom when documentation of an action is required of the Sponsor and it is not included in the submittal to RevCom.
 This is done when it seems that all of the requirements of the IEEE-SA Standards Board Operations Manual have been met with the exception of documentation of one or two actions.
-The conditional approval is granted by RevCom contingent on receipt by the RevCom Administrator that the Sponsor has completed the required action(s) in accordance with the IEEE-SA Standards Board Operations Manual.
+The recommendation for conditional approval is granted by RevCom contingent on confirmation from the RevCom Administrator that the Sponsor has completed the required action(s) in accordance with the I IEEE-SA Standards Board Operations Manual .

-The documentation must be received by the RevCom Administrator no later than the submittal deadline of the next RevCom meeting.
-If the documentation is not received by this deadline, the proposed standard is returned to the Sponsor disapproved, and a new submittal of the document will be required.
+If the documentation is not received by the RevCom Administrator by the submittal deadline of the next RevCom meeting, the proposed standard is returned to the Sponsor disapproved, and a new submittal of the document will be required.

-The official approval date will be determined by the date the information is received and/or once staff/RevCom review has been deemed complete.
+The official approval date will be determined by the date the information is received and/or once staff/RevCom review is complete.

 4. Procedural Changes and Grandfathering for Proposed Standards